 Controlling Mold and It’s Source

-There is no single universal way to eliminate all mold growth.
-But the single most effective method of reducing the potential for mold growth is to eliminate their source of moisture.
+There is no single universal way to eliminate all mold growth since mold is part of the environment (Indoors!
+Outdoors!
+Everywhere!).
+But the single most effective method of reducing the potential for mold growth indoors is to eliminate the source of moisture.
 Moisture doesn’t always mean actual water; it can also be high humidity.
-Few molds grow when the humidity is under 70%.
+Few molds grow when the humidity is under 60%.
 If they do, it is very slow.

 It is safe to say that you cannot stop mold growth until you stop the moisture.
 Cleaning, paints, replacement of sheetrock, and new wood and new ceiling tiles won’t do much good except as a very temporary solution until the moisture problem is eliminated.
 Leaky roofs, damp basements, leaking windows, plumbing leaks, condensation, poor draining and water ponding on the roof are typical problems that must be resolved in any type of building whether office, warehouse, residential or manufacturing.

 Reducing and Eliminating Moisture

 Each of the aforementioned groups of problems may involve different methods of reducing/eliminating moisture or water source.